Mortgage protection insurance vs. life insurance - what's the difference?

 How does mortgage protection insurance work?

 If you’re unable to work for a period, a mortgage protection insurance policy may kick in and cover your repayments while you are not earning your usual income.
-If you pass away, it may pay out the balance of your home loan – or provide a specific lump sum stated in the policy – to help your loved ones repay the outstanding debt.
+If you pass away, the policy may pay out the balance of your home loan, or provide a specific lump sum stated in the policy, to help your loved ones repay the outstanding debt.

-Because it can cover the policyholder if they are unable to work, and in the event that they pass away, mortgage protection insurance is in some respects like a combination of income protection insurance and life insurance, albeit with coverage amounts linked to home loan costs specifically.
-It would generally not cover any of the policyholder’s other expenses or living costs.
+Given the fact that it can cover the policyholder if they are unable to work or if they pass away, mortgage protection insurance resembles both income protection insurance and life insurance.
+A key distinguishing factor is that mortgage protection insurance has coverage linked to home loan costs specifically, and will generally not cover any of the policyholder’s other expenses or living costs.

 How much does mortgage protection insurance cost?

-As with many kinds of insurance, the cost of a mortgage protection insurance policy is likely to depend largely on the policyholder’s circumstances and the item being insured – in this case a home loan.
-But generally speaking, the cost might also be affected by considerations like:
+As with many kinds of insurance, the cost of a mortgage protection insurance policy is likely to depend largely on the policyholder’s circumstances and the item being insured – in this case, a home loan.
+Some considerations may include:

 - The total home loan amount